QuantEcon/lecture-python-programming.myst/source/rst/writing_good_code.md

 For scientific computing, there is another good reason to avoid global variables.

-As we've seen in previous lectures, JIT compilation can generate excellent performance for scripting languages like Python.
+As {doc}`we've seen in previous lectures <numba>`, JIT compilation can generate excellent performance for scripting languages like Python.

 But the task of the compiler used for JIT compilation becomes harder when global variables are present.